Proto:The Legend of Zelda: Ocarina of Time Master Quest

 |RS||L + C-Left|

 Many values are completely unused and always zero.
-Some values however are quite interesting, the most interesting ones are listed below:
+Some values yield more interesting results:

-- R 00-R 12: Setting R 09 to 1 enables you to change the other setting on the first page for R. 01-08 and 10-12 controls the colors of the lighting and textures.
+- R 00-R 12: Setting R 09 to 1 enables you to change the other setting on the first page for R. 01-08 and 10-12 control the colors of the lighting and textures.

 - R 13 controls the draw distance.
 Since the value is already very high (default is 12800), the A Button should be held while changing the value.
 Requires R 09 to be set to 0 for it to work.